 Are you trying to save time at work?
 The huge rise in popularity of time management tools and productivity apps shows that many of us are trying to achieve more in less time.
 An efficient elearning development workflow centered around a collaborative authoring tool could save you hours.

-Collaborative authoring software allows multiple people to work together to create elearning for colleagues or clients.
+Collaborative authoring tools allow multiple people to work together to create elearning for colleagues or clients.
 For example, a scriptwriter and graphic artist could work together on a piece of elearning at the same time, a learning designer could create a functioning page type for an SME to populate with content, or multiple stakeholders could review an elearning course at the same time.

-What are the benefits of collaborative authoring software?
+What are the benefits of collaborative authoring tools?

 There are three core benefits of investing in collaborative authoring software.